ml-lab/Tacotron-pytorch/README.md

 # A Pytorch Implementation of Tacotron: End-to-end Text-to-speech Deep-Learning Model
 Implement google's [Tacotron](https://arxiv.org/abs/1703.10135) TTS system with pytorch.
+This is just my preliminary work, so there are many parts could be improved.
+I will boost the performance when I have time.
 ![tacotron](arch_fig.jpg)

 ## Updates